Chris Neil: Post-retirement career

 Neil served as an assistant coach for his sons' ice hockey teams.
 In January 2022, Neil and two business partners opened Icelynd Skating Trails, an outdoor skating facility in Stittsville, on land he had purchased while he was still a player.
 The facility has two skating loops in the forest as well as an outdoor rink, which is rented out for minor league hockey teams and other group events.
 On September 7, 2022, Neil was promoted to Vice President of Business and Community Development for the Senators.
 He was previously an Alumni Ambassador representing the team at community events.

 On November 8, 2022, the Senators announced that Neil's no. 25 would be retired by the team, with the ceremony to take place before a game against the Chicago Blackhawks on February 17, 2023.

 Personal life

-Before Neil was married, he and fellow Senator Mike Fisher were roommates and later remained close friends.
-Neil and his wife have one child.
-Neil counts Denis Savard as his favourite player growing up.
-He lists four-wheeling, boating and horseback riding as his favourite hobbies.
+Neil and his wife, Caitlin, have three children together.
 On July 14, 2011, Neil and his wife were introduced as the new honorary chairs of Roger's House, an Ottawa pediatric hospice.

+Neil and his brothers own and operate Neil Brothers Construction in Flesherton.